moosethegoose2213/hedgefetch/README.md

   1. Run "Hedgefetch Installer.app"
   2. Enter your password
   3. Open Terminal located in /Applications/Utilities
-  4. Type "hedgefetch" to use
+  4. Type "hedgefetch" in Terminal to use